-T/4 Frank Lester Beaver was born 0n October 31, 1918, in Piqua, Ohio, to Frank C. Beaver & Stella M. Clingon-Beaver.
+T/4 Frank LeRoy Beaver was born 0n October 31, 1918, in Piqua, Ohio, to Frank C. Beaver and Stella M. Clingon-Beaver.
 He grew up, with his three sisters and four brothers, on a farm near Washington, Ohio, and attended Houston High School where he graduated valedictorian of his class.
 After high school, he worked for the Lear Company manufacturing radios.
 When he registered for the draft on October 16, 1940, he named his father as his contact person.

-Frank was inducted into the U.S. Army on February 1, 1941, and sent to Fort Knox, Kentucky.
+Frank was inducted into the U.S. Army on February 1, 1941, and sent to Fort Knox, Kentucky, where he was assigned to the 192nd Tank Battalion.
+All the training was done with the 69th Tank Regiment of the First Armored Division under the supervision of officers and enlisted men from the 192nd.
 Basic training for the selectees was rushed and finished in seven weeks.
 During week 1, the soldiers did infantry drilling; week 2, manual arms and marching to music; week 3, machine gun training; week 4, was pistol usage; week 5, M1 rifle firing; week 6, was training with gas masks, gas attacks, pitching tents, and hikes; week 7 was spent learning the weapons, firing each one, learning the parts of the weapons and their functions, field stripping and caring for weapons, and the cleaning of weapons.
-All the training was done with the 69th Tank Regiment of the First Armored Division under the supervision of officers and enlisted men from the 192nd.
+The length of basic training grew shorter as the year went on and lasted just weeks in some cases.
+It was at this time that he was assigned to the Headquarters Company.

 In late March 1941, the 192nd was moved to new barracks at Wilson Road and Seventh Avenue at Ft.
 Knox.
 The barracks had bathing and washing facilities in them and a day room.
 The new kitchens had larger gas ranges, automatic gas heaters, large pantries, and mess halls.
 One reason for this move was the men from selective service were permanently joining the battalion.